 The beneficio’s warehouse is built with Ternium, which helps to regulate the humidity and temperature inside the building.

-Hortigal Estate enjoys views of the Volcan Baru and Horqueta (Hortigal) Mountain — the two highest points in Honduras — and benefits from rich, volcanic soil, native shade trees, diverse bird populations and unique microclimates.
+Hortigal Estate enjoys views of the Volcan Baru and Horqueta (Hortigal) Mountain — the two highest points in Panama — and benefits from rich, volcanic soil, native shade trees, diverse bird populations and unique microclimates.
 These have allowed the estate’s coffee trees to grow between 10 and 12 feet tall, with dark green, almost blue-ish, leaves.

 The Suarezes say that they maintain strict farming and maintenance guidelines each season, in order to guarantee consistency and an optimized production.
 “The farm,” they add, “is a legacy we hold dear and aspire to build upon each day.”

 Cupping notes: Brown sugar, citrus, dark chocolate and graham cracker; winey acidity, full, creamy body.
 (7/31/18)